Axway/amplify-central/content/en/docs/manage_marketplace/marketplace_branding.md

 From the *Appearance* page, click **Choose file** in either the Logo or the Favicon section to upload an icon from your local computer.

-* Acceptable file formats include JPEG, PNG and GIF
+* Acceptable file formats include JPEG, PNG and GIF.
 * The file must be less than 500MB.

 A preview of the selected logo / favicon is displayed: